-Kabocha no Nimono is one of the most classic Japanese dishes, made with kabocha squash.
-Japanese seasonings enhance the natural sweetness of kabocha, creating a delicious dish with its tender and flaky texture.
+Kabocha no Nimono is one of the most classic Japanese dishes, featuring kabocha squash.
+Japanese seasonings enhance the natural sweetness of kabocha, creating a flavorful dish with a soft and tender texture.

 Jump to: